 BEFORE YOU TRAVEL

+Anyone can travel, we are not restricting any journeys.
 It has been advised that you should travel at off-peak times and use less busy routes wherever possible.
 You should also reduce the number of changes between services.

 Using contactless methods of payment can eliminate contact with our drivers.
 If possible, purchase tickets in advance on our Touch and Go app on your smartphone, pay using contactless (where available), or use your Smartcard.
 Please only use cash as a last resort.
 If using cash please give the exact fare wherever possible.

 When starting your journey, it is recommended that you:

 - Consider walking or cycling to the stop you arrived at

 - Follow local guidance